Harry Gilmor: Baltimore County/Magnolia Station Raid

 At about 8:40 in the morning on July 11, Gilmor's cavalrymen reached the station and proceeded to stop two northbound trains from Baltimore.
 After evacuating the passengers, the troopers set fire to the second train and backed it down the tracks and onto the bridge.
 The train burned through the draw section of the bridge and effected much damage to the area around it.
 Aboard the first train was a convalescing Union Maj.
 Gen. William B. Franklin.
 This raid was regarded as one of the most daring during the war by detached cavalry on either side.

 Later raids

-Gilmor was eventually ordered to take his command to Hardy County, West Virginia, and attack the Baltimore & Ohio Railroad.
-There, he was captured on February 4, 1865 by Major Henry Young, chief of scouts for Major General Philip Sheridan, and was held as a prisoner of war at Fort Warren in Boston Harbor until July 24, 1865, three and a half months after Lee's surrender at Appomattox.
+Gilmor was eventually ordered to take his command to Hardy County, West Virginia, and attack the Baltimore and Ohio Railroad.
+There, he was captured on February 4, 1865, by Major Henry Young, chief of scouts for Major General Philip Sheridan, and was held as a prisoner of war at Fort Warren in Boston Harbor until July 24, 1865, three and a half months after Lee's surrender at Appomattox.